What is The 40.000 Trees Project?

 New Trees

-Through a small contribution you will help planting 40.000 trees in Sri Lanka and help restore the ecosystem previously destroyed by the Tsunami.
+Through a small contribution you will help plant 40.000 trees in Sri Lanka and help restore the ecosystem previously destroyed by the Tsunami.
 Inviting the local community to partecipate will constitute temporary job positions, a moment for activity and communal responsibility but also an occasion to pay homage to the families that took such great care of tourists while mourning their own losses.
 Donors will be able to monitor the process step by step through email updates and through the Blog that will document the entire mission.
 Later, thanks to Google Earth, they will be able to check out where the trees they have donated are located.

 Ficus Religiosa